Code-Institute-Submissions/overlay-test/README.md

 A user commented that it would be nice to know how long was left on the test.
 As a result, I added the countdown to the test to allow the users to know how much longer they had.

 Originally I had the user stop the test using an alert.
-While this functioned okay on desktop it blocked out the text on mobile devices, this made it difficult to remember what word was reached.
+While this functioned as expected on desktop it blocked out the text on mobile devices, this made it difficult to remember what word was reached.
 I change this to be a message above the text and added a coloured band to make it more obvious to stop.

 A user tried to use Internet Explorer for the test it would not work.
 Please see compatibility testing for more information.